CodeVivekSVIT2025-dev/Code-Viveks-Bootkit/README.md

   </a>
 </div>

-# 🚀 RVCE Coding Bootkit
+# 🚀 Code Viveks Bootkit

 _A curated bootkit for first-year students, interested in Computer Science, to explore core concepts, tools, and resources._